BOB STOLDAL, CHAIR

 Mike PeQueen, CFA®, CFP™ has more than 30 years of experience in the investment profession.
 He joined HighTower in 2012 as a Managing Director and Partner.
-Formerly, Mike was a Senior Vice President of Investments and Senior Portfolio Manager at Merrill Lynch.
 His interest in finance and investments started when he was very young, driving his educational and career choices.
 Mike holds the Chartered Financial Analyst® (CFA®) and a Certified Financial Planner™ (CFP™) designations.
 He also earned a Master degree in Banking and Financial Services from Boston University.

-Mike is a regular contributor to CNBC and has been quoted in The Wall Street Journal and The New York Times.
+Mike appears on television regularly to comment on economic issues and has been quoted in The Wall Street Journal and The New York Times.
 He is the co-publisher of the Stat Pack, a Nevada-centric website and companion newsletter focused on markets, business, and the economy.
 Mike is also the Co-founder and Director of Dental Care International, a non-profit organization providing oral health care and education to countries such as Sri Lanka, Ecuador and Brazil.
-He currently serves as a member of the board of Chamber Insurance Benefits and as a trustee of the Neon Museum in Las Vegas.
+He is currently a member of the Board of Directors of the Henderson Chamber of Commerce and the Desert Research Institute Foundation.

 You can read more about her on the Team page.

 Jon is a veteran political journalist, founder and editor of the Ralston Flash newsletter and Ralston Reports blog, a former television anchor, a contributor to Politico, and the founder and CEO of The Nevada Independent.